LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

   - Location: AppStore Connect > Edit Profile > TeamID
 - `BUNDLE_ID`: The identifier used by Apple to uniquely identify the application.
   - Location: AppStore Connect > Apps > App > App Information > Bundle Identifier
+- `PROVISIONING_PROFILE_NAME`: The name of the provisioning profile.
 - `SIMULATOR_DEVICE_TYPE`: The simulator device used to run tests in the workflow.
 - `SIMULATOR_RUNTIME`: The Runtime version of the iOS simulator.